 Even newer residents of the neighborhood feel a sense of history.
 Anne Maggioncalda, a resident since 2006, feels the older generation of Barron Park "adds a lot of history, and a sense of commitment to the community."

-Another relative newcomer to Barron Park, since 2008, is Francoise Lang.
+Another relative newcomer to Barron Park is Francoise Lang.
 "It has a secluded, country feel," Francoise said, mentioning the main attraction for the Langs.

 Equally attractive was the ease of commuting.
 The Langs' children, and husband Burt, bike to school and work.
 According to Francoise, it will be "quite some time" before the family considers moving anyplace else.